spicypenguin/trivia-api/README.md

 The `./frontend` directory contains the React frontend to consume the data from the Flask server.
 Refer to the [README.md](./frontend/README.md) under that directory for information on getting started with the frontend.

-Quick start: `npm install && npm start`
+Quick start: `cd ./frontend && npm install && npm start`

 ## Authors